-Except as otherwise permitted by the terms of the Articles Supplementary, (a) so long as any shares of Term Preferred Stock are outstanding, we will not, without the affirmative vote or consent of the holders of at least two-thirds of shares of Term Preferred Stock, voting as a separate class, amend, alter or repeal the provisions of the charter, including the Articles Supplementary, whether by merger, consolidation or otherwise, so as to materially and adversely affect any preference, right or power of the Term Preferred Stock or the holders thereof and (b) so long as any Term Preferred Shares of a particular series are outstanding, we will not, without the affirmative vote or consent of the holders of at least two-thirds of Term Preferred Shares of that series, voting as a separate class, amend, alter or repeal the provisions of the charter, including the Articles Supplementary for that series, whether by merger, consolidation or otherwise, so as to materially and adversely affect any preference, right or power of the Term Preferred Stock" will not be considered to materially and adversely affect the rights and preferences of Term Preferred Stock, and (ii) a division of a share of Term Preferred Stock will be deemed to affect such preferences, rights or powers only if the terms of such division materially and adversely affect the holders of Term Preferred Stock.
+Except as otherwise permitted by the terms of the Articles Supplementary, (a) so long as any shares of Term Preferred Stock are outstanding, we will not, without the affirmative vote or consent of the holders of at least two-thirds of shares of Term Preferred Stock, voting as a separate class, amend, alter or repeal the provisions of the charter, including the Articles Supplementary, whether by merger, consolidation or otherwise, so as to materially and adversely affect any preference, right or power of the Term Preferred Stock or the holders thereof and (b) so long as any Term Preferred Shares of a particular series are outstanding, we will not, without the affirmative vote or consent of the holders of at least two-thirds of Term Preferred Shares of that series, voting as a separate class, amend, alter or repeal the provisions of the charter, including the Articles Supplementary for that series, whether by merger, consolidation or otherwise, so as to materially and adversely affect any preference, right or power of the Term Preferred Shares of that series or the holders thereof; provided, however, that (i) a change in our capitalization as described under the heading "- Issuance of Additional Preferred Stock" will not be considered to materially and adversely affect the rights and preferences of Term Preferred Stock, and (ii) a division of a share of Term Preferred Stock will be deemed to affect such preferences, rights or powers only if the terms of such division materially and adversely affect the holders of Term Preferred Stock.
 For purposes of the foregoing, no matter shall be deemed to adversely affect any preference, right or power of a share of Term Preferred Stock or the holder thereof unless such matter (i) alters or abolishes any preferential right of such share of Term Preferred Stock, or (ii) creates, alters or abolishes any right in respect of redemption of such Term Preferred Stock (other than as a result of a division of such Term Preferred Stock).
 So long as any shares of Term Preferred Stock are outstanding, we will not, without the affirmative vote or consent of at least 66 23% of the holders of the shares of Term Preferred Stock outstanding at the time, voting as a separate class, file a voluntary application for relief under federal bankruptcy law or any similar application under state law for so long as we are solvent and do not foresee becoming insolvent.
 No amendment, alteration or repeal of our obligation to pay the Term Redemption Price on the Term Redemption Date for a series of Term Preferred Shares or to accumulate dividends at the Dividend Rate for that series will be effected without, in each case, the prior unanimous vote or consent of the holders of such series of Term Preferred Shares.